 Chair of the Department

-Every major in the department must consult with their academic advisors and the chair concerning the fulfillment of the requirements for the major and the electives that will be most suitable for his/her particular professional and academic development.
-Students planning to pursue graduate studies and quantitatively oriented jobs in economics or finance are strongly advised to pursue a minor in mathematics and/or a minor in business analytics.
+Students majoring in Economics and Finance must consult with their academic advisors and the chair concerning the fulfillment of the requirements for the major and the electives that will be most suitable for his/her particular professional and academic development.
+Students planning to pursue graduate studies and quantitatively oriented jobs in economics or finance are strongly advised to pursue a double major in Economics and Finance or a minor in mathematics and/or a minor in business analytics.

 Economics